ssilverman/rdm-schema/README.md

 ## Project intent

 This project intends to provide a machine-readable way to describe manufacturer-specific RDM messages.
-Controllers can then process, and possibly provide a meaningful UI for, these messages.
+Controllers can then process, and perhaps provide a meaningful UI for, these messages.

 ## Design notes